Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Švejk odcházel konečně k svému vagonu a přitom si pomyslil: Jednou byl, když jsme ještě byli v Karlíně v kasárnách, lajtnant Chudavý a ten to říkal jinak, když se rozčilil: „Hoši, pamatujte si, když mne uvidíte, že jsem svině na vás a tou sviní že zůstanu, dokud vy budete u kumpanie.“

-István from Isatarcsa was victim of Švejk's alleged hen theft.
-The good soldier was led to the staion in Budapest by the miltary police after it was claimed that he stole the hen, and had hit István with it so he got a blue eye. Švejk denied this, they had only been argueing about the price.
-In the end he got away with paying ten guilders, five for the hen and five for the blue eye.
+from Isatarcsa was the victim of Švejk's alleged hen theft.
+The good soldier was led to the station in Budapest by the military police after it was claimed that he had stolen the hen, and had hit István with it so he got a black eye. Švejk denied this, saying they had only been arguing about the price.
+In the end, he got away with paying ten guilders, five for the hen and five for the black eye.

 Quote(s) from the novel

-István from Isatarcsa was together with her husband victim of Švejk's alleged hen theft.
-The good soldier was led to the staion in Budapest by the miltary police after it was claimed that he stole the hen, and had hit István with it so he got a blue eye. Švejk denied this, they had only been argueing about the price.
-In the end he got away with paying ten guilders, five for the hen and five for the blue eye.
+from Isatarcsa, together with her husband, was a victim of Švejk's alleged hen theft.
+The good soldier was taken to the station in Budapest by the military police after it was claimed that he had stolen the hen, and had struck István with it so that he got a black eye. Švejk denied this; they had only been arguing about the price.
+In the end, he got away with paying ten guilders: five for the hen and five for the black eye.

 Quote(s) from the novel

-Matějů var a lathe operator mentioned when Švejk pulls a story to illustrate that hitting Mr. István with the hen is very little to make a fuzz about.
+was a lathe operator mentioned when Švejk tells a story to illustrate that hitting Mr. István with the hen he allegedly stole in Isatarcsa is hardly something to make a fuss about.

 Quote(s) from the novel